awaken1988/baremetal/README.md

 Example using interrupts.
 E.g timer interrupt

 _Note: This is an older project using scons instead of cmake.
 See SConstruct to see the build targets_

+## aarch64-cpp-qemu
+Example of using c++ on aarch64.
+This example uses std::cout to print to qemu's serial console

 # Dependencies
 - cmake, make (or other generators)